victorozoh/waffle_slam/README.md

 - Where is the robot in the world?
 - Where are the stationary/moving items in the world?

-The answer to the two questions above form components of the state of the robot which we wish to know at all times.
+The answers to the two questions above form components of the state of the robot which we wish to know at all times.
-By definition, the state of a robot is the collection of all aspects of the robot that impact the future.
+By definition, the state of a robot is the collection of all aspects of the robot and environment that impact the future.
 Due to uncertainty in the dynamics and interaction of a robot and it's environment, the state of a robot is represented with a probability density function(pdf).
-The challenge is then to model the propagation of the this pdf as the robot moves in it's environment.
+The challenge is then to model the propagation of the this pdf as the robot moves and interacts with it's environment.
 The proper representation and modeling of the dynamics of the pdf has been solved in a probabilistic framework using the Bayes Filter.
 The Kalman, Extended Kalman Filter and Particle Filters are all unique implementations of the Bayes Filter.